Terms of Business

 We will inform you at the time of enquiry which terms apply to you.

-In these Package Booking Terms, ‘We, Us or Our’ means Bolsover Cruise Club and/or The Cruise Holiday Shop, which are trading names of Bolsover Cruise Club Ltd, a company incorporated in England and Wales with Company number 5729112, whose registered office is 35 Sherwood Street, Warsop, Mansfield, Nottinghamshire, NG20 0JR.
-‘You’ and ‘Your’ means each and every person named on the booking.
+In these Package Booking Terms, ‘We, Us or Our’ means Bolsover Cruise Club which is the trading name of Bolsover Cruise Club Ltd, a company incorporated in England and Wales with Company number 5729112, whose registered office is 35 Sherwood Street, Warsop, Mansfield, Nottinghamshire, NG20 0JR.
+References to ‘You’ and ‘Your’ includes the first named person on the booking and persons on whose behalf a booking is made or any other person to whom a booking is added or transferred.

 1. BOOKING

-1.1 All bookings are subject to these Package Booking Terms.
+1.1 All bookings are subject to these Package Booking Terms, please read them carefully as they set out Our respective rights and obligations.

-1.4 If your confirmed arrangements include a flight, we will also issue you with an ATOL Certificate.
-Upon receipt, if you believe that any details on the ATOL Certificate or booking confirmation or any other document, are wrong you must advise us immediately as changes cannot be made later and it may harm your rights if we are not notified of any inaccuracies in any document within ten days of our sending it out.
+1.3 If your confirmed arrangements include a flight, We will also issue you with an ATOL Certificate.
+Upon receipt, if you believe that any details on the ATOL Certificate or booking confirmation or any other document are wrong, you must advise Us immediately as changes cannot be made later and it may harm your rights if We are not notified of any inaccuracies in any document within ten days of Our sending it out.

 2. PRICE & PAYMENT